-Nicole is a Lecturer in the Bachelor of Computational Design, in the Australian School of Architecture and Design in the Built Environment faculty at the University of New South Wales.
+Dr Nicole Gardner is a Lecturer in the Bachelor of Computational Design, in the Australian School of Architecture and Design, Faculty of Built Environment at the University of New South Wales.
 Her teaching and research explores the relationships between contemporary digital culture and design practice from the scale of architectural cyber-physical making systems to smart city strategies.
 She is an Australian Registered Architect (NSW 7921) with fifteen years project experience in Adelaide, London, and Sydney.
-Nicole has worked across a broad range of typologies and scales, including individual and multi-scale residential, education and infrastructure projects.
-Her work on major public transport projects includes the King’s Cross Underground Station Redevelopment, London, UK, and, in her role as a Senior Architect with Arup, Sydney, designs for the proposed Sydney Metro rail project, as well as several other significant rail stations in NSW.
-Her academic research explores urban mobility and emerging digital technologies, and includes the co-authored publications: Infostructure: A Transport Research Project (2010, FreerangePress) and Interchanging: Future designs for responsive transport environments,as well as papers presented at international urban design and planning conferences.
-Nicole has taught and lectured in architecture studios, architectural construction, and design theory, at the University of Adelaide, the University of South Australia, and the University of Technology Sydney (UTS).
+Nicole has worked across a broad range of project typologies and scales, including individual and multi-scale residential, education and institutional.
+Her work on major public transport projects includes the King’s Cross Underground Station Redevelopment, London and, in her role as a Senior Architect with Arup, Sydney, design concepts for the proposed Sydney Metro, and several significant rail projects in NSW.
+She has undertaken academic research into urban mobility and digital technologies, including the co-authored publication: Infostructure: A Transport Research Project (2010, FreerangePress) and Interchanging: Future designs for responsive transport environments (2014).
+Nicole has taught and lectured in architecture, and design theory, at the University of Adelaide, the University of South Australia, and the University of Technology Sydney (UTS).
 Her doctoral thesis adopted an interdisciplinary method and liminal theory to critique discourses on mobile technologies and public space in the context of urban transformation.